Premium Point, New Rochelle: Yachting

 After the Civil War, The New York Yacht Club established a shore station on Long Island Sound, which began to attract more and more sailing activity to the area.
 At the same time, shorefront properties along Premium Point became prime locations for summer homes of wealthy New Yorkers including Henry Holt, CC Buell, TS Billings and JP Morgan.

 One of the areas most influential residents was C. Oliver Iselin whose home All View was designed by Stanford White.
-Iselin was one of the greatest American Yachtsmen of all time, participating in and winning six consecutive Americas Cup races - 1887, 1893, 1895, 1899, 1901 and 1903.
+Iselin was one of the greatest American Yachtsmen of all time, participating in and winning six consecutive America's Cup races - 1887, 1893, 1895, 1899, 1901 and 1903.
 He was influential in bringing the popularity of yacht racing to Long Island Sound shore communities of Westchester.
 He made New Rochelle the focal point of all the pre-racing activities, and through his participation brought to the community many well known individuals such as August Belmont, William K. Vanderbilt, Cornelius Vanderbilt, Joseph Choate and Sir Thomas Lipton.
 Racing yachts usually rode anchor in New Rochelle's upper harbor, off Echo Bay, through most of the summer months.
 Large mooring buoys were placed about a mile off Premium Point, and the same distance from shore off Green Flats and Pine Island.
 On race days, excursion steamers were chartered from Starin's Glen Island Park so that hundreds of New Rochelleans could follow Iselin's boats as they left Premium Point for New York and the start of the contests.